Swaraj-Singh-30/Swaraj-Singh-30/README.md

 #### I am Coder 👩🏻‍💻.
 Working on some projects and learning new things 😄
 ![I am Coder ](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

 I'm Swaraj Singh, an aspiring developer from India.
 I enjoy calisthenics, reading, and programming.
-I'm working to improve my skills and am open to learning new things.
+I'm working to improve my skills🎯 and am open to learning new things.

 ## SKILLS AND EXPERIENCE